Peru–United States relations: Resident diplomatic missions

+Trade and economy

+U.S. investment and tourism in Peru have grown substantially in recent years.
+The U.S. is Peru's number one trade partner, and economic and commercial ties will deepen if the U.S.–Peru Trade Promotion Agreement (PTPA) is passed by the U.S. Congress.
+About 200,000 U.S. citizens visit Peru annually for business, tourism, and study.
+About 16,000 Americans reside in Peru, and more than 400 U.S. companies are represented in the country.

+Strategic partnerships

+Illicit substances

 The United States and Peru cooperate on efforts to interdict the flow of narcotics, particularly cocaine, to the United States.
 Bilateral programs are now in effect to reduce the flow of drugs through Peru's port systems and to perform ground interdiction in tandem with successful law enforcement operations.
 These U.S. Government-supported law enforcement efforts are complemented by an aggressive effort to establish an alternative development program for coca farmers in key coca growing areas to voluntarily reduce and eliminate coca cultivation.
 This effort is funded by the Department of State's Bureau for International Narcotics and Law Enforcement Affairs (INL) and the U.S. Agency for International Development (USAID).

-U.S. investment and tourism in Peru have grown substantially in recent years.
-The U.S. is Peru's number one trade partner, and economic and commercial ties will deepen if the U.S.–Peru Trade Promotion Agreement (PTPA) is passed by the U.S. Congress.

-About 200,000 U.S. citizens visit Peru annually for business, tourism, and study.
-About 16,000 Americans reside in Peru, and more than 400 U.S. companies are represented in the country.
-The U.S. maintains an embassy in Lima.
-There is a U.S. Consular Agency in Cuzco, and the USAID building is located in Lima.
-The current U.S. ambassador is Krishna Urs.